powerhousepro69/videoinfox/readme.md

 ##### Reddit /Videoinfox for discussion.
 <br />

+###  v4.2.02 Add: added message to Home -Find if there are no video files.

+          MSG: No video files recursively reachable from the current directory . . .

+          Change: View Playlist options: -Remove Line -Remove Duplicates -Clear Playlist all autosave the changes.
+          Before this change the active playlist was only saved when selecting option -Change Playlist

 ###  v4.2.00 Playlist Queue added.
 Load unlimied playlists into the queue for autoplay with last played video marker.